Merisy-Thing/rust_hal_with_c_sdk_framework/README.md

 ---
 This is a Rust HAL  framework to be bound to the MCU C SDK/BSP.

+Ownership restrictions friendly, almost all types can be Copy/Clone.

 ## Description
 ---
 ### Startup and runtime